IPMUCD3/a3net_2025/Hack/README.md

 ## (12) CosmoBench -- Benchmarking ML for Cosmology

-We recently published a [paper](https://arxiv.org/abs/2507.03707) benchmarking (comparing) different methods for cosmological inference, including linear models for the power spectrum and Graph Neural Networks.
+How well do different ML methods perform at cosmological inference?
+Are linear models enough?
+Do we gain a lot by using neural networks?
+We recently published a [paper](https://arxiv.org/abs/2507.03707) benchmarking (comparing) different methods for cosmological inference, including linear models for the power spectrum and Graph Neural Networks, but there are so many methods and tasks to be explored!

 The data with tutorials is described [here](https://cosmobench.streamlit.app/).
 It consists of simulated of galaxy, halos, and more!
 This is a very open project where you can try the methods in the paper, or new methods ad architectures, to produce better predicitons of cosmological parameters from the data, and also the scaling with number of simulations.

 contact person: Adrian Bayer